 - Biology: Prerequisite courses must be offered through the Department of Biology or a Basic Science Department.
 In addition to Biology I and Biology II, acceptable courses include genetics, cell biology, zoology, human biology and disease and similar courses.
 Unacceptable courses include botany, exercise physiology taken in Exercise Science and Physical Education departments, and human physiology when used as the physiology prerequisite.

-- Human Anatomy and Physiology: Anatomy and Physiology may be taken separately or may be combined and taken as two, four-hour courses.
+- Human Anatomy and Physiology including the labs: Anatomy and Physiology may be taken separately or may be combined and taken as two, four-hour courses.
 However, if you start a two-part course sequence, you must complete both parts (Anatomy and Physiology I & II).
 If only a 3-semester credit hour course in anatomy is offered, a comparative anatomy or kinesiology course is recommended in addition to the human anatomy course.
 Also, Vertebrate Anatomy is accepted if Human Anatomy is not offered.
 Exercise physiology will not meet the Human Physiology requirement.

 - Abnormal Psychology: The abnormal psychology course must cover anxiety disorders, mood disorders, personality disorders, schizophrenia, sexual disorders, delusional disorder, substance abuse, somatoform and dissociative disorders.